cms-sw/cmssw/Configuration/Geometry/README.md

 * M1: Phase2 muon system (TP baseline) w/ GE21, ME0, RE3/1, RE4/1
 * M2<sup>&#8224;</sup>: Phase2 muon system for TDR (incl. granularity in ME0)

-The script also handle the common and forward elements of the geometry, which are not expected to change.
+The script also handles the common and forward elements of the geometry, which are not expected to change.

 Several detector combinations have been generated:
 * D1 = T1+C1+M1